FAQs

 See Conductive Locating Tips

-Signal Clamp Mode
+Signal Clamp (Ring Clamp)

 Learn about Locating Modes